 Major schemes related to education show increased allocations in 2017-18 (BE) as compared to 2016-17 (BE); Sarva Shiksha Abhiyan (SSA) saw an increase of Rs.
-1000 crore, while Mid-Day Meal and Rashtriya Madhyamik Shiksha Abhiyan (RMSA) see a modest increase in their respective budgets.
+1,000 crore, while Mid-Day Meal and Rashtriya Madhyamik Shiksha Abhiyan (RMSA) saw a modest increase in their respective budgets.
 (Table 12.1)